hashicorp/otto/website/source/docs/concepts/deps.html.md

 Modern applications often depend on many components.
-With the ever-growing ["microservices"](http://martinfowler.com/articles/microservices.html) trend, is isn't abnormal for an application to depend on dozens of other applications.
+With the ever-growing ["microservices"](http://martinfowler.com/articles/microservices.html) trend, it isn't abnormal for an application to depend on dozens of other applications.
 A common difficulty with microservices is development environments and orchestrating deploys.
 Otto solves both of these problems.